FAQs on Settlement Intelligence AI Demand Letters

 The Settlement Intelligence program duplicates the methodology based upon our 35+ combined years of research, knowledge and experience with the insurance bodily injury programs.
 The program is primarily tailored to auto cases, but also could be used for premises and workers comp cases.

-Question: Why is the narrative text feature only available on the Enterprise Plan?
+Question: "Why is the narrative text feature only available on the Professional and Enterprise Plan?"

 Answer: The core product is what is most important for the vast majority of auto cases.
 That core product is available to every licensee, and is going to result in the vast majority of value for any level of license.

 The owners of Settlement Intelligence have obtained non-protected documents demonstrating the 12,000+ factors provided value within the insurance software and so the Settlement Intelligence platform is looking for whether your case has these factors.
 Using the Settlement Intelligence platform, and entry of the factors (now contained within the program) known to create value in these insurance software systems, has consistently generated much higher settlement offers.
 Co-owner, Aaron DeShaw, has used this demand format for over 20 years with significant success including the record jury verdict in his state ($77,500,000).
-Sinclair and DeShaw have used this format successfully on consulting client cases over the past 13 years on thousands of cases.
+Sinclair has used this format successfully on consulting client cases over the past 13 years on thousands of cases.
 Georgia lawyer, Blade Thompson, who has gone from opening his firm to running an eight figure practice within a few years recently noted; “I have for years retained Charlette Sinclair as a consulting expert but recently demoed Settlement Intelligence and it works well.
 We use it on almost every case now.”

 1. Wrongful Death